jcui1224/jcui1224.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student at Stevens Institute of Technology, advised by [Dr. Tian Han](https://hthth0801.github.io/).
-I obtain

 My research interest lies in ***Generative Probabilistic Model***, such as *Energy-based Model*, *Generator Model*, *Diffusion Probabilistic Model*.
 My works focus on developing the generative probabilistic framework for ***modelling data distribution*** and ***learning (hierarchical) interpretable representation***.